conwetlab/WMarket/doc/user-guide.rst

 Registering and Logging In
 ``````````````````````````

 The first step to access WMarket is to create a new user account.
-This proccess
+This process
 may vary depending on the authentication system selected by the WMarket admin.

 If the WMarket instance you are accessing uses an external authentication